jbcodeforce/ML-studies/docs/ml/classifier.md

 # Classifiers

-All the examples execute from the python environment in docker
+All the Classifiers python app execute well from the python environment in docker.

 ## Perceptron